etingof/snmpsim/README.txt

 SNMP Simulator
 --------------
+                                      Simulations are like miniskirts,
+                                      they show a lot and hide the essentials.
+                                                         -- Hubert Kirrman

 This software is intended for testing SNMP Managers against a large number of SNMP Agents that represent a potentially very large network populated